Kernix13/github-actions-dotfiles/README.md

 ### .husky

-I have a `.gitignore` which has what everyone has in it: `_`.
+I have a `.gitignore` and everyone has the same thing in it: `_`.
 Then I have `pre-commit` which also has the same code that everyone has for that file.

 ### .vscode

 I have `settings.json` for a sample from who-knows-where.
+What goes in here?

 ### Root folder dotfiles

 I have the following:

 1. `.editorconfig`: do you need this if you have `.vscode`?
-1. `.eslintrc.json`: I've also seen `.eslintignore` but I do not have that file
+1. `.eslintrc.json`: I've seen this with a `.js` extension.
+You may also see `eslint.config.mjs`
+1. `.eslintignore`: depends on your project setup
 1. `.prettierignore`: They always seem to have the `build` folder in here but freeCodeCamp has a massive one
 1. `.prettierrc.json`: I've also seen this without any extension and with `.js`
+1. `.stylelintrc.json`: the most basic entry for this file.

 ### Markdown files